Harnwell's History

 Harnwell College House is the second of the three residential skyscrapers built in Hamilton Village during 1971-1972.
 All three High Rises were designed by G. Holmes Perkins, Dean of the Graduate School of Fine Arts from 1951-1971.
 Perkins is also noteworthy for having hired Louis I. Kahn, who propelled Penn to the top of the list of American Architecture Schools in the 1960s.

-The erstwhile “High Rise East” inaugurated the College House system in 1998, as Harnwell College House and is now the home of 7 residential programs: Arts House, East Asia Program Community, the Latin American Residential Program, Biosciences, Ancient Studies, Eco House and the International Program.
+“High Rise East”, as the building was known before 1998, inaugurated the College House system as Harnwell College House and is now the home of 6 residential programs: Ancient Studies Program Community, Arts House, Asian & Asian American Program Community, International House, Latin American Residential Program, and the Muslim Life Residential Program.

 Harnwell has a Resident Advisor, either undergraduate or graduate student, living on each of its floors, as well as a House Director, Faculty Director, and Faculty Fellows living in residence.
 The building is seasonally air-conditioned, and all rooms have private baths.
 Most have kitchens, as well, and there is a Harnwell dining area on the top floor of the Class of 1920 Commons, next door.